Furium/status-rewards-bot/README.md

 Update .env.example name to .env, add required values Edit `config.json` file to what you need.
 Update staff roles, color if needed, logChannel, and put your guildId as well.

-run `yarn install` then run `yarn start` and you should be ready to go!
+run `yarn install` then run `yarn build` to build files then run `yarn start` and you should be ready to go!

 ### Support